 I have a memory of watching her tiny 3-year-old form running away from me at Alki Beach.
 I was sitting with friends and holding my son, Eli, then a 6-month-old baby, as Hannah got farther and farther away.
 I kept thinking she would turn around and head back.
 She would sense that she had gone too far and get nervous.
-But no. She just ran, no hint of hesitation.
+But no. She just ran, with no hint of hesitation.
 I finally chucked Eli at a friend and took chase.

 In restaurants, Hannah toured the other tables, introducing herself to everyone; often even trying to join their party.
 Her dad and I joked that she was trying to get adopted.

 In truth, I sometimes felt rejected.
 Many of my friends’ children were entranced by their mothers; always wanting to stay near them.
 Espousing the idea of attachment parenting, I couldn’t help but feel that these other mothers must be doing it right, while I was clearly screwing it up.

 My good friend Diana (whose children were always crawling all over her) offered consolation in dark moments, describing Hannah as independent and fearless: “These are great qualities — especially for a girl!”
 I clung to her words.
 It became a sort of mantra.

 As we got closer to the actuality of her moving away, the mention of it could raise a lump in my throat and bring quick, hot tears to my eyes.